Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/clip-commands.md

 ---
 title: Clip Commands
-description: Few Examples of how to play with clips in Streamerbot.
+description: Few Examples of how to play with clips in Streamer.bot.
 published: true
 date: 2022-07-27T20:05:49.484Z
 tags: